caydensimler/starter-theme/README.md

 ## In Progress

-- Re-writing the masonry grid to better adapt to situations where items are expanded and collapsed.
+- Implementing an expand/collapse content button that generates a basic toggle button for dropdowns and accordions.

-- Adding an expand/collapse button that generates a basic toggle button for dropdowns and accordions.
+- Adding content types for post object data (title, author, tags, etc..).
+This would allow for the advanced builder template to exist on any post type.

 ## Changelogs & Version Control